FEEL THE MUSIC IN YOUR SOUL

-A) Musical storytelling: Kids create sounds and sing along to musical stories such as Bear Hunt and we use percussion instruments to tell the story.
-We can also create some of our own instruments to create the sounds effects in our story.
-CD will be made at the end.
-Project is created in Garageband.
+Musical storytelling: Kids create sounds and sing along to musical stories such as Bear Hunt.
+We use percussion instruments to help tell the story.

-B) Puppet plays using iMovie: Kids choose a story and recreate it or write an original story with me and then create all the props and backdrops to film a story in iMovie.
+Puppet plays using iMovie: Kids choose a story or write an original story and then create all the props and backdrops to film a story in iMovie.
 They narrate their own stories and have their puppets act out each part.
-Kids are provided a Dropbox link of their finished video project at the end that they can upload to their Youtube Channel if they wish.

-C) Picture books: Kids can create their own picture books with me.
-We sketch things out and make a storyboard and then start to assemble pages into my computer util the manuscript is complete and then have it printed.
+Picture books: Kids create their own picture books during the sessions.
+We sketch things out, make a storyboard and then start to assemble pages into my computer.

 Middle Schoolers and above

-B) Songwriting: Kids make up their own songs with me using Garageband and record their voices – make CD’s.
+Songwriting: Kids make up their own songs using Garageband and record their voices.

-C) Music Parodies: Making videos of song parodies that they write and act out with me.
+Music Parodies: Making videos of song parodies that they write and act out.

-D) PSA’s: Kids write PSA’s about subjects they are passionate about and we film.
+PSA’s: Kids write PSA’s about subjects they are passionate about.

-F) Blogging: Kids learn to blog with me – can set up their own blog with parent’s permission.
+Blogging: Kids love to learn how to blog.
+We set up their own blog with parent’s permission.

 Meet The Team